Graph theory-based automated quantum algorithm for efficient querying of acyclic and multiloop causal configurations: Conclusions

 \section{Conclusions}

 We have presented an automated query quantum algorithm, the Minimun Clique-optimised quantum Algorithm (MCA), for the identification of DAG configurations of multiloop graphs, which is equivalent to determining the causal configurations of multiloop Feynman diagrams in particle physics.
-This approach introduces an automated method for oracle design by leveraging the MCP problem from graph theory in combination with hyperparameter optimization techniques.
-The MCA quantum algorithm optimizes both the required number of ancillary qubits and the theoretical quantum circuit depth.
+This approach introduces an automated method for oracle design by leveraging the MCP problem from graph theory in combination with hyperparameter optimisation techniques.
+The MCA quantum algorithm optimises both the required number of ancillary qubits and the theoretical quantum circuit depth.
 It has been implemented on three-, four-, and five-eloop topologies, successfully identifying the corresponding DAG or causal configurations in each case.
-The results demonstrate a significant reduction in the number of ancillary qubits required for more complex topologies when using the MCA algorithm, compared to the MCX quantum algorithm.
-Furthermore, by applying the same principles to minimize ancillary qubit usage and utilizing the Optuna framework for hyperparameter optimization, we also achieved a considerable reduction in the theoretical quantum circuit depth.
+The results demonstrate a significant reduction in the number of ancillary qubits required as the complexity of the eloop topology increases in the MCA quantum algorithm compared to the MCX quantum algorithm.
+Furthermore, by applying the same principles to minimise ancillary qubit usage and utilizing the Optuna framework for hyperparameter optimisation, we also achieved a considerable reduction in the theoretical quantum circuit depth.

 We also evaluated the performance of quantum circuits generated by the MCA algorithm after transpilation for execution on real quantum hardware.
-Notably, the MCA algorithm demonstrated substantial improvements in quantum metrics, specifically in terms of reduced quantum circuit depth and smaller quantum circuit area.
+Notably, the MCA algorithm demonstrated substantial improvements in quantum metrics, specifically in terms of reduced transpiled quantum circuit depth and smaller quantum circuit area.
 These results highlight the enhanced performance and resource efficiency of the MCA approach over the MCX quantum algorithm.
+Moreover, they also extend far beyond particle physics, establishing a use case on quantum optimization for graph theory problems and any other clause-satisfiability applications.